agriya/bookorrent/README.md

 # BookorRent

-BookorRent is an open source online platform for the booking and rental software.
-It is written in CakePHP with MySql.
+BookorRent is an open source online platform for booking and rental marketplace sites.
+Book or rent anything--events, services, spaces, or anything.
+Ideal for events booking with tickets, tuition marketplace, activities marketplace (Universe clones), errands /  services (Thumbtack clones), spaces marketplace (Airbnb clones), etc. Its generic approach can fit to any business model.

 > This is project is part of Agriya Open Source efforts.
 BookorRent was originally a paid script and was selling around 12000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.